febman123/AmazOff/README.md

 ## Overview

 **AmazOff** is an IPK application for **rooted LG webOS TVs**.
+It modifies the Amazon Prime Video Player with following patches applied:
-It operates directly on the preinstalled Amazon app and applies reversible modifications to alter its runtime behavior.
+- Remove Ads (Pre-, Mid- and Endrolls)

-The patch is applied **in-place** on the default Amazon app.
+- Suppress telemetry

 As a result, all launch paths—including the **remote control’s dedicated Amazon button**—will open the modified version.

 AmazOff requires **[Homebrew Channel](https://www.webosbrew.org/)** to be present and functional.